codebykarthick/rl-playground/README.md

-# rl-playground
+# Reinforcement Learning - Playground
-RL algorithms implemented that I learn as part of my course
+Implementations of various algorithms I learn as part of my course.
+Each folder has its own requirements.txt which can be used to setup your environment for running the code.